naki22/hello-world-2/README.md

 # hello-world-2
 another hello world test cause i dont understand what i was doing on my first try so here i go again

+some text to see if things are going right